prsteele/math-programming-tests/README.md

-# math-programming-tests
+# This repository is archived

-This library provides utility functions for testing backends to the `math-programming` library.
+Development has moved to https://github.com/prsteele/math-programming.